Official FIRST Robotics Competition website & key pages from www.firstinspires.org:

 About the FIRST Robotics Competition (For complete information, including impact studies and stats, see www.firstinspires.org.)

-Anyone familiar with projects in the “real world” will likely be astonished at what these teams create only having six weeks from the day they learn about that year’s challenge until their robots have to be 100% completed.
+Anyone familiar with projects in the “real world” will likely be astonished at what these teams create only having six weeks from the day they learn about that year’s challenge until “Stop Build Day,” when work stops, the robot is “bagged and tagged”, and teams look forward to competing at events that take place from late February to early April.
 The “impossible” schedule they are faced with forces the team members to work together closely and extract the best that each person can offer the team.